MoldyMacaroniX/dashword.net/_src/posts/spaceuk-a-retrospective.md

 To rank the damage of these hacking scandals, I would do so like this:

-1. SpaceUK
-2. NoctaFly
-3. Cyclic/Andromeda/Noobas/Neptune
-4. SaRy and all those other old players who lied about their achievements

-SpaceUK stole lots of ad revenue and clout from people who deserved it.
+1. **SpaceUK:** stole lots of ad revenue and clout from people who deserved it

-NoctaFly led to the leaderboards getting frozen for years.
+2. **NoctaFly:** led to the leaderboards getting frozen for years

-Cyclic and friends were in an era where monetizing Geometry Dash content was rare.
+3. **Cyclic/Andromeda/Noobas/Neptune:** were in an era where monetizing Geometry Dash content was rare

-SaRy and friends were in an era where monetizing Geometry Dash content was even rarer.
+4. **SaRy and all those other old players who lied about their achievements:** were in an era where monetizing Geometry Dash content was even rarer

 So, to put it simply: I don't think SpaceUK should be given a second chance anytime soon.